This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 inline int x = 1;

-Truly Singleton?
+Truly a Singleton?

 // src.cpp